-There are a lot of dangers to riding motorcycles, as I’m sure most of you are aware.
-We all have our helmets and our leathers (hopefully) to keep us safe, but because all bikers are indivual, each of us have our own inidividual ways of staying safe.
+There are a lot of dangers to riding motorcycles, as I’m sure most of you are aware of.
+We all have our helmets and our leathers (hopefully) to keep us safe, but because all bikers are individual, each of us has our own individual ways of staying safe.

 Try to wear bright coloured leathers or a bright helmet

 If you’re all in black it can be difficult for other road users to see you, even in broad daylight.
 Too many of us know that sometimes drivers pull out without looking, but sometimes it can be that they did look, but not hard enough to see someone dressed all in black.
 Wearing bright colours can help ensure that other drivers can see you.

 You can never assume that people can see you, so seek confirmation by making eye contact and wait for a clear signal.
 It is not advised to flashlights or wave at other drivers as this can be misunderstood.

 I know this may sound odd, but riding a motorbike can be quite physically demanding.
 No, you don’t have to be an athlete, but it helps if you are strong with a moderately good fitness level to support and manoeuvre your bike with ease.
 This helps you better enjoy riding your bike and can prevent accidents too.